Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 It means that at least `3` UMI tag groups should be ideally considered from both DNA strands, where a minimum of at least `1` UMI tag group should exist in each of the single-stranded consensus reads.

 *min_init_tumor_lod*: Log odds is the likelihood that the candidate mutation is real over the likelihood that the candidate mutation is a sequencing error before any read-based filters are applied.
 Minimum log-odds for the candidate selection.
-TNscope default: `4`
+TNscope default: `4`.
+In our UMI-workflow we reduced this setting to `0.5`

 ::

     min_init_tumor_lod = 0.5

 *min_tumor_lod*: minimum log odds in the final call of variants.
-TNscope default: `6.3`
+TNscope default: `6.3`.
+In our UMI-workflow we reduced this setting to `4.0`

 ::